capyvara/brazil-ivis-data/README.md

 | created_at | datetime | yyyy-mm-dd hh:mm<br>approximated time the data was produced according to the server |

 #### ivis_mortality_states.csv
-Table for all the 27 brazilian states, from 2019-12-29
+Table for all the 27 brazilian states, since 2019-12-29

 #### ivis_mortality_cities.csv
-Table for all the brazilian cities over 100,000 population (2019), about 287 (no gender or age group), from 2019-12-29
+Table for brazilian cities over 100,000 population + capitals (about 324), since 2019-12-29

 ## Changelog